-“Both are tough,” Jon had replied, only for Rebekah to eye him dubiously.
-He’d smiled and continued.
-“Starting from the School, if we spend the night, we’ll have to carry more gear but only walk ten miles each day.
-We can take a leisurely pace because we don’t have to worry about it getting dark.
+“Both are difficult,” Jonathan said.
+Rebekah eyed him dubiously.
+He smiled and continued, “Starting from the School, if we spend the night, we’ll have to carry more gear but only walk ten miles each day.
+We can take a leisurely pace because we won’t have to worry about it getting dark.
 With packs, it will take about six hours to get there.
 If we come back on the same day, we’ll be able to get there in four hours, take a break for lunch and return before dark.
 But that is a twenty-mile hike.”

-“I can do that,” she’d assured him.
-“I travel that much, doing chores every day, often carrying quite a load.”
-Her hands had sat firmly on her hips.
+“I can do that,” she said.
+“I travel that much doing chores, often carrying quite a load.”
+Her hands sat firmly on her hips.

-“So…you’re not entirely unobservant,” she’d teased, causing him to look off into the distance, trying to hide his flushed skin.
+“So…you’re not entirely unobservant,” she teased, causing him to look off into the distance, trying to hide his flushed skin.

-“He’s happier about our upcoming marriage than we are,” she’d replied with a laugh, then slapped him on the back, sending him on his way with, “He didn’t like any of my previous suitors.
+“He’s happier about our upcoming marriage than we are.”
+She’d laughed, pushing him, sending him on his way.
+“He didn’t like any of my previous suitors.
 You can do no wrong.”

-The lonesome cry of a wild hound brought her back to the present.
+The lonesome cry of a wolf brought her back to the present.
 It was near.
 She crouched, pulling her dagger, scanning for movement.

-That thought prompted Beck to hike onward to the Kiss.
-Checking her pack, there was enough food and water.
-As for shelter, she knew there were suitable caves if she had to spend the night.
+That prompted Rebekah to hike toward the Kiss.
+Checking her pack, she had enough food and water, plus she knew there were suitable caves if she had to spend the night.

 After an hour, the trees thinned.
-She glimpsed the Lone Soldier, towering in the distance.
-From it, she could be seen hiking anywhere on Easy Mountain, from its base to the Kneeling Queen’s Skirt.
+She glimpsed the Lone Soldier towering in the distance.
+From it, anyone could see all of Easy Slope, from its base to the Kneeling Queen’s Skirt.

-She was glad to be dressed in a man’s clothes.
-Hiking in a dress had been impractical.
-Wearing a linen shirt and a woolen tunic tied around her waist, she kept a good warming pace.
+Wearing a linen shirt, loose breeches, and a woolen tunic tied by the sleeves around her waist, she kept a good, warming pace.
 Her dagger was in her belt, her bow and quiver over her shoulder.

 Two hours later, she arrived at the Kneeling Queen’s Skirt, the wide ledge that spanned the northern face of Shining Mountain.
-She couldn’t resist checking out some of the caves Jonathan had told her about.
+She couldn’t resist checking out the caves Jonathan had told her about.

 He might be here, or there could be recent signs.